Wedding and Engagement Rates

 Why are your prices so cheap?
 What gives?

 This is a controversial topic in wedding photography, but I'll try to keep my answer simple.
 First and foremost, I don't spend that much time editing and processing wedding photos.
 This is called "post-production" in the industry.
 I take more joy in photography than I do staring at a computer screen.
 Plus, my style doesn't require me to spend a lot of time in post-production.
 I make sure I correct as many problems behind the lens rather than behind the screen.
 Some photographers spend a lot of time preparing their images for final delivery, doing everything from "Photoshopping" every wrinkle to cropping each image.
 This doesn't include "editing down' images, meaning selecting which images to even process.
-For every image you (the client) receives, there are probably two or three images the photographer didn't select for processing.
-All told, such an approach means the photographer is spending many, many hours in "post-production."
+For every image you (the client) receives, there are probably two or three images most photographers didn't select for processing.
+All told, such an approach means the photographer is spending many, many hours in "post-production," which the client will probably pay for.
 I don't, and my prices reflect this.
 Second, I feel my prices are more than fair.
-Wedding are expensive endeavors, but that doesn't mean couples should be unfairly gouged "just because."
+Weddings are expensive endeavors, and the general practice of "price-gouging" across the wedding industry, is, in my opinion, unethical.
 Also, I am a "weekend warrior" wedding photographer, also known as a semi-professional.
-I make money from my trade, but not all of my income is from photography.
-There is a market for such photographers, as not every couple can afford to spend $2000+ on photography alone.
-I completely understand and support this.
+I am trained, experienced and knowledgeable across the photography spectrum - but not all of my income is from photography.
+There is a market for such photographers, as not every couple can afford to spend $2000+ on photography alone - nor should they.

 What is your turn-around time?